bretth/woven/docs/tutorial.rst

 This will use virtualenvwrapper to activate your current virtualenv and drop you into the project sitesettings manage.py directory.
 A convenience manage.py is provided to run manage.py from there on the first site.

 Of course installing packages from a requirements file can be problematic if pypi is down.
-To get around this first set your DJANGO_REQUIREMENT setting to file:///path/to/Django-x.x.x.tar.gz to rsync against a local copy.
-Next make use of  ``manage.py bundle`` command.
-This will use pip to bundle all the requirements into a dist folder in the distribution.
-When deploying woven will look in the dist directory first and install from a bundle with the same name as the requirements file.
+Make use of the ``manage.py bundle`` command.
+This will use pip to bundle all the requirements into a dist folder in the distribution for deployment.

 We also haven't covered in this tutorial features such as integrated South migrations and multi-site creation with ``startsites``.
 Have a read of the woven django management :doc:`commands` to get a better feel of the woven commands.